iluv3trang/Netflix/README.md

 ## Netflix
-Financial Performance Analysis of Netflix &amp; Growth Forecasts
+Financial Performance Analysis of Netflix and Growth Forecasts

-####In recent years, streaming services have become increasingly popular, and Netflix is
-well-known as the most successful streaming platform.
+In recent years, streaming services have become increasingly popular, and Netflix is well-known as the most successful streaming platform.
 Based on the market cap in April 2023, the company’s market value is estimated to be about $ 146.67 billion USD that made Netflix gain competitive advantage over other companies in the on-demand media industry in the